SamOBrienOlinger/PP4/README.md

  - __Content__

-   - information was gathered from the following websites:
+   - information and text was gathered from the following websites:

       - https://zigzag.dog/guide-how-to-train-cockapoo-puppy/
       - https://www.hillspet.com/new-pet-parent/dog#faqs
       - https://en.wikipedia.org/wiki/Cockapoo
       - https://youtu.be/Fe-sa9mHcxI

+    - Instructions on how to construct form validation on the join-form.html page was taken from the Code Institute Love Running Project module.

+- The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)

+### Media

+- The photos used on the home and sign up page are from This Open Source site
+- The images used for the gallery page were taken from this other open source site

    - Technologies used include: